 With this background, the Southeast Florida Regional Planning Model/Version 7 (SERPM7) forecasts that the North Corridor's population is expected to grow by 25% by 2040.
+The growth in the number of households in the North Planning area between 2010 and 2040 shows the North Planning area to have the highest percentage of the total growth in the County at 31% a 90,030 household increase to 257,437 households in 2040.
 Employment in the Corridor is expected to grow almost 40% by 2040.
 Transportation and warehousing are poised for significant growth given current e-commerce and delivery trends.

-2.2 Transportation
+3.2 Transportation

-The area is centrally located and connected, with access to Florida's Turnpike, the Palmetto Expressway, the Gratigny Expressway, and the Airport Expressway.
-A grid pattern of streets roads makes up the surface network.
+The area is centrally located and connected, with access to Florida's Turnpike, the Palmetto, Gratigny, and Airport Expressways.
+A grid pattern of streets makes up the surface network.

 There are 32 transit bus routes that serve the area, along with existing access to Metrorail, Amtrak and Greyhound Bus.
-Ridership has been trending down in the last few years.
+Ridership is trending down.
 The total number of annual riders for all routes within the North Corridor was 22 million in 2016, which is down 8% from the prior year.
 The total number of annual riders for Major Routes within the Corridor was 6 million in 2016, down 6.5% from 2015.
 The total number of annual riders for Minor Routes within the North Corridor was 3.6 million in 2016, roughly 10% lower than in 2015.
+The total number of annual riders for Cross Through Routes is approximately 12.4 million.